 5. Be upbeat and friendly.
-For most of us our workplace is our home-away- from-home.
-As you go through your workday make it a point to keep your energy levels high, acknowledge people, and be friendly.
-Be known as the person who always has a positive attitude.
+For most of us, our workplace is our home away from home.
+As you go through your workday, make it a point to keep your energy levels high, acknowledge people, and be friendly.
+Be known as a person who always has a positive attitude.
 It will make for a better work environment for everyone.

 8. Take pride in your written communications.
 Everything you type or write as an employee of a company is not only a reflection on your personal brand, but it’s also a reflection on the company’s brand.

 9. Strive for excellence in your work.
 Be responsible and make sure you complete your responsibilities on time with excellence, even if it requires that you take some projects home.

 10. Keep your workplace clean.
 No matter how much stuff seems to keep piling up on your desk, do your best to keep it organized.
 If someone’s workplace is messy and disorganized, why would he or she be any different?

 11. Respond to emails after business hours.
 I am always impressed with people who check and respond to their business emails during non-business hours.
 It tells me they take their work seriously.
 Upper-level management knows who’s contributing during non-business hours.